saidyanalytics/-E-Commerce-Sales-Dashboard/README.md

 The dataset is a Collected e-commerce sales dataset used for educational and portfolio purposes.

 ---

-##  How to Use

-1. Clone the repository or download the `.pbix` file
-2. Open with **Power BI Desktop**
-3. Interact with slicers and visuals to explore the insights
-4. Optionally, replace with your own dataset and reuse the visuals
+## 👤 My Role

+I led the entire pipeline independently:

+- Cleaned and prepared raw employee data using Excel
+- Queried insights with SQL, including joins and derived metrics
+- Built a fully interactive Power BI dashboard from scratch
+- Translated complex data into a clear, actionable HR intelligence tool

+This is not just a dashboard — it's a **decision-support system**.

 ---

+## 🎥 Video

+📽️ **Watch the dashboard in action:**

+🔗 [Insert your YouTube or Google Drive video link here]

+---

+## 📂 Project Files

+- `AKH_Employee_Analysis.pbix` — Full Power BI file
+- `Dashboard_Screenshot.png` — Visual preview

+---

+## 📞 Work With Me

+I'm currently open to:
+- Remote full-time Data Analyst roles
+- Freelance dashboard/reporting projects
+- Contract-based Power BI development work

+---

 ##  Feedback & Support

 If you liked this project, please give it a ⭐ on GitHub.
-For any suggestions or collaborations, feel free to [reach out](mailto:your.email@example.com).
+For any suggestions or collaborations, feel free to [reach out](saidy15-4501@diu.edu.bd).

 ---